egnomerator/FileUploadDownloadTest/README.md

 - file upload/download by streaming in chunks to use RAM more efficiently and to handle very large files
 - Kestrel max current requests set and rate limiting middleware for some protection against high load

+Most attention so far has been on

+- the `FileUploadDownloadTest` web API's `FileStreamController.cs`

+and to a much lower degree

+- the `FileUploadDownloadTestWebSite` front end website's `Home/Index` view to demo the upload/download functionality

 ---

 in lieu of a decent README file, this is a stream of stream-of-consciousness/brainstorm for me to come back to ...